AustenHsiao/CS300IM/Readme.txt

 End 05/28/2020
 ________________________________________________________________________________________

-Fixed but in generating the unique chat room lists-- would show multiples of the same room (6/1/2020)
+Fixed bug in generating the unique chat room lists-- would show multiples of the same room (6/1/2020)